Beenetic-Studios/BeeneticToolkit/docs/Logging/LogIgnoreAttribute.md

 ### Remarks
 Apply this attribute to properties that should be excluded from the output of
-[ToPropertiesString(object)](LogUtils.ToPropertiesString(object).md 'BeeneticToolkit.Logging.Utility.LogUtils.ToPropertiesString(object)').
+[ToPropertiesString(object)](LogUtils.ToPropertiesString(object).md 'BeeneticToolkit.Logging.Utilities.LogUtils.ToPropertiesString(object)').
 This can be useful for sensitive or irrelevant information
 that should not be included in logs.